eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 :::

-`get_remote_ip()` is a utility function that takes in the socket FD to return the IP using `getpeername()` function.
+- `get_remote_ip()` is a utility function that takes in a socket FD and returns the IP address string using `[getpeername()](https://man7.org/linux/man-pages/man2/getpeername.2.html)` function.
 Read more about the utility here.

 ::: warning

-When you have a struct containing dynamically allocated memory, free the memory inside the struct before freeing the struct instance itself.
+When you have a struct containing dynamically allocated memory, free any pointers inside the struct before freeing the struct instance itself.
 Notice what we did for the connection instance above.

 `epoll_fd` and `sock_fd` are of type int (not dynamically allocated) and need not be freed.
 The `listener` instance also shouldn't be destroyed as it may be serving other connections.
 Whereas `remote_ip` is a dynamically allocated character string, which needs to be deallocated before we free the connection instance.

 :::

 When we get a read event on a connection instance, `xps_loop_run()` calls the `xps_connection_read_handler()` function in `main.c`.
-The function receives data from the client, reverses the message and sends it back, similar to how we did in Phase 0.
+The function receives data from the client, reverses the message and sends it back, similar to what we did in Phase 0.

 ::: details **expserver/src/network/xps_connection.c**